 In January 2014, the Centers for Medicare & Medicaid Services (CMS) released final rules that for the first time establish standards for HCBS settings.
 These rules require HCBS settings to provide opportunities for participants to engage in community life, have access to the community, control their personal resources, and seek employment in competitive settings.
-The purpose of these rules is to ensure that individuals receiving services through HCBS programs have full access to the benefits of community living and to help states comply with their obligations under the Americans with Disabilities Act (ACA) as affirmed by the Supreme Court’s Olmstead decision.
+The purpose of these rules is to ensure that individuals receiving services through HCBS programs have full access to the benefits of community living and to help states comply with their obligations under the Americans with Disabilities Act (ADA) as affirmed by the Supreme Court’s Olmstead decision.

 The HCBS Settings Rules hold the potential to transform systems to support real inclusion and integration — people living in their own homes and working in community jobs with fair pay — and to move away from models that congregate people together in residential and day programs where they have little autonomy, choice, and interaction with the broader community.

 Significant aspects of the rule require that all HCBS settings:

 - Provide people with disabilities access to the broader community

 - Facilitate relationships with people without disabilities (other than paid providers and staff)

 - Provide people with disabilities control over daily life decisions like what to eat, when to go to sleep, and who can visit

 - Give people with disabilities opportunities for competitive integrated employment, and

 - Ensure people with disabilities can choose what services they receive and who provides them.